roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-05 ****** bydawn1958© He opened his eyes to see the adorable pussy for the first time and marveled at the shaved beauty.
+He opened his eyes to see the adorable pussy for the first time and marveled at the shaved beauty.
 The two long, distended lips ran from the raised pelvis to the narrow barrier separating the two enchanting entrances.
 He rolled the swollen clit in abundant juices and held the protective hood wide with his fingers to fully expose the tender bud.
 Encouraged by Kerri's reactions, Dean swooped down and flicked his tongue out to barely graze the pink flesh.
 He gave the fragile bud three or four quick strokes and felt the powerful hips respond.

  Maybe it was the scene, maybe it was the location, or maybe it was just the feeling of not having any choice in what happened, but Kerri sensed unusual sensations deep in her epicenter.
 Suddenly, Dean's sharp teeth closed on her universe and she screamed out loud.
 Was it pain?
 If it was pain, it was very short lived.
 Kerri was confused and not sure what was happening.
 Things were traversing so rapidly and the villain nibbled on her tender clitoris without the slightest hesitation.